davidroyer/nuxtcms/example/_CMS/content/articles/article-1.md

 ---
-title: Article 1 Example
+title: Article 1 B
 date: 12-04-2019
 description:
-    Some basic description for this article to use as an excerpt.
+    Some basic description for this article to use as aan excerpt.
     It should include good info to entice someones to click to read more.
 tags:
-    - tag 1a
+    - tag 1aa
     - tag 2aa
     - tag 3
     - tag 4
     - tag 5
 ---

-a
+aaa

 ## I can't lie.
 This isss amazing!!!